tpsmi/multimodaliln/readme.md

 # Illustrated London News Processing Project

+*Note: Parts of this code and documentation were written or verified with assistance from Claude.ai*

 This project contains a series of Jupyter notebooks for processing and analyzing images from the Illustrated London News collection.
 It covers the entire pipeline from data collection to multimodal search, enabling researchers to work with historical image datasets effectively.

 ## Table of Contents